PranavEranki/MelanomaDetector/README.md

 * Training the full VGG model effectively
    * With 10,000 images, 100 epochs, and a small learning rate, the model was projected to take about 50 hours
    * Used substantially less images, 10 epochs, and a larger learning rate - model was projected to take about 1 hour
+* Saving the full model effectively to be used in testing
+   * Used json to convert model and weights then get them again when running testModel.py
+   * Tried many other formats, none worked

 ### 7. Current Next Steps